 Mars is the fourth planet from the Sun and the last of the four Inner Planets.
 Mercury, Venus and Earth are the other Inner Planets.
-It is the second closest planet to Earth and is about half as wide.
-In mythology, Mars is the Roman god of War, a name possibly inspired by the planet's red (blood) colour.
-Because of its colour, Mars is sometimes known as the Red Planet.
+It is the second closest planet to Earth.
+The closest planet to Earth is Venus.
+Mars is the second smallest planet in the Solar System with only Mercury being smaller than it.
+It is about half the size of Earth.
+Mars is often known as the Red Planet as it is red in colour.
+In mythology, Mars was the Roman god of War, a name probably inspired by the planet's colour as it represents blood.
+Its Greek name is Ares.

 The length of a day on Mars is not much longer than a day on Earth.
 It takes 24 hours and 37 minutes for Mars to spin once on its axis, compared to 23 hours and 56 minutes for Earth to do the same.
 A Martian day is often called a Sol.
 To complete a full journey around the Sun, Mars takes 687 days.
 Therefore, a Martian year is 687 days long.